Raimon Panikkar

-Raimon Panikkar Alemany, also known as Raimundo Panikkar and Raymond Panikkar (November 2, 1918 – August 26, 2010), was a Spanish Roman Catholic priest and a proponent of Interfaith dialogue.
+Raimon Panikkar Alemany, also known as Raimundo Panikkar and Raymond Panikkar (November 2, 1918 – August 26, 2010), was a Spanish Roman Catholic priest and a proponent of interfaith dialogue.
 As a scholar, he specialized in comparative religion.

 Early life and education

-Raimon Panikkar was born to a Spanish Roman Catholic mother and a Hindu Indian father in Barcelona.
+Raimon Panikkar was born to a Spanish Roman Catholic mother and a Malayali Hindu Indian father in Barcelona.
 His mother was well-educated and from the Catalan bourgeoisie.
 His father, Ramunni Panikkar, belonged to a Malabar Nair family from South India.
 Panikkar's father was a freedom fighter during British colonial rule in India, who later escaped from Britain and married into a Catalan family.
 Panikkar's father studied in England and was the representative of a German chemical company in Barcelona.

 Educated at a Jesuit school, Panikkar studied chemistry and philosophy at the universities of Barcelona, Bonn and Madrid, and Catholic theology in Madrid and Rome.
 He earned a doctorate in philosophy at the University of Madrid in 1946 and a doctorate in chemistry in 1958.
 He earned a third doctorate in theology at the Pontifical Lateran University in Rome in 1961, in which he compared St. Thomas Aquinas's philosophy with the 8th-century Hindu philosopher Ādi Śańkara's interpretation of the Brahma Sutras.